bazel-contrib/rules_oci/docs/image.md

 Allows labels and annotations to be provided as a dictionary, in addition to a text file.
 See https://github.com/opencontainers/image-spec/blob/main/annotations.md

-Label/annotation keys like `org.opencontainers.image.created` and `org.opencontainers.image.version`
-may be supplied with non-deterministic information when bazel is run with `--stamp`; see the example in [/examples/labels/BUILD.bazel](https://github.com/bazel-contrib/rules_oci/blob/main/examples/labels/BUILD.bazel).
+Label/annotation/env can by configured using either dict(key->value) or a file that contains key=value pairs (one per line).
+The file can be preprocessed using (e.g. using `jq`) to supply external (potentially not deterministic) information when running with `--stamp` flag.
+See the example in [/examples/labels/BUILD.bazel](https://github.com/bazel-contrib/rules_oci/blob/main/examples/labels/BUILD.bazel).